 The first option is, of course, scientific research.
 However, the industrial application of biotechnological processes offers a breadth of fields of activitiy.

 In the medical and pharmaceutical industry biotechnologists support the development of medications, vaccines, and diagnostic methods.
 Many biotechnological service providers work in agriculture.
 They are devoted to the optimization of fodder or breeding stress-resistant crops.
 In the energy sector the trend is moving towards the more sustainable use of existing resources.
 Here, specialists are needed for energy production from biomass.
 Last but not least, the chemical industry is interested in biotechnological expertise as biocatalytic processes are increasingly being implemented.

-The Federal Employment Agency annually publishes investigations about the job market for academics in Germany, including the job market for natural sciences and computer science.
+The Federal Employment Agency annually publishes investigations about the job market for academics in Germany.
 Here you can find the current brochures to download.

 Master's Degree Prospects

 Graduates of the Bachelor's course of study can continue their studies in the Molecular and Applied Biotechnology Master's program.
 They advance and expand their knowledge in one of the previously mentioned focuses: process engineering, white biotechnology, red biotechnology, and green biotechnology.
 No mattter the concentration, studies are very much application-oriented.
 The biological institutes' outstanding facilities make it possible to offer an institute internship in almost every module.

 It is also possible to re-orient yourself towards biology or ecotoxicology.
 If you are planning to do so, you must adjust your Bachelor curriculum accordinging.
 Admission may combined with required technical supplements.
 Departmental advising can provide information about this.

 Regulations that apply for all Bachelor and Master courses of study as well as detailed information about the necessary documentation of required language skills can be found in RWTH’s Comprehensive Examination Regulation.
 Examination regulations are only published in German as they are legally binding.